 The Board has adopted a gender diversity target for the Board that at least 30% of the Board's directors identify as women, while continuing to ensure optimal representation of skills and expertise.
-Currently, 38% of the Board's directors identify as women.
-The Board has committed to meeting the gender diversity target of at least 30% of directors identifying as women in advance of the Company's 2024 annual meeting of shareholders.
-The board has one racially or ethnically diverse director and is committed to add at least one more racially or ethnically diverse director at or prior to the next annual meeting of shareholders.
+Currently, 44% of the Board's directors identify as women.
+The Board has exceeded its gender diversity target of at least 30% of directors identifying as women.
+The board has two racially or ethnically diverse directors.